edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 new Prefetcher().route();
 ```

-### Serving the Service Worker {/* serving-the-service-worker */}
+### Serving the Service Worker {/*serving-the-service-worker*/}

 After you have created a service worker, your router will need to be configued to serve the file.
+If you are using one of our [connectors](/guides/sites_frameworks/getting_started), then it should be automatically configured for you.

+**Example:**

-The following code will vary depending on the location of your service worker file.
-In this example, we will define a route that serves requests for `/service-worker.js`:
+The following example defines a route that serves requests for `/service-worker.js`.
+However, your code will vary according to the location of your service worker file.

 ```js filename="routes.js"
 import {Router} from '{{ PACKAGE_NAME }}/core';